docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

     - **Zone/Region:** The zone or region in which to deploy the cluster.
     - **Cluster version:** The Kubernetes version.
 You should probably use a 1.8.x or 1.9.x version.
     - **Machine type:** The type of GKE VM for the worker nodes.
 This should probably match your Docker Cloud node cluster.
     - **Node image:** The OS to run on each Kubernetes worker node.
-Use Ubuntu if you require NFS, glusterfs, Sysdig, or Debian packages, otherwise use a [container-optimized OS](https://cloud.google.com/container-optimized-os/).
+Use Ubuntu if you require NFS, glusterfs, Sysdig, or Debian packages, otherwise use a [COS (container-optimized OS)](https://cloud.google.com/container-optimized-os/).
     - **Size:** The number of _worker_ nodes that you want in the GKE cluster.
 It should probably match the _total_ number of nodes in your existing Docker Cloud node cluster (managers + workers).

     You should carefully consider the other configuration options; but most deployments should be OK with default values.